How to Get Sent to a Victorian Reform School

 John Thomas Fitzgerald did not stay in the bosom of his family for long after his caution for shoplifting: he was sent to St Vincent’s Industrial School for Roman Catholic Boys in Dartford in Kent in November 1904.
 Was this because he was trouble, or did it have something to do with the fact that his parents had separated after more than twenty years of marriage?

-John’s later career suggests he was a troubled young man.
-In 1905, aged fourteen, and measuring five feet with brown hair and grey eyes and a fresh complexion, he enlisted as an army bandsman with the Royal Inniskilling Fusiliers.
+His later career suggests that he was a troubled young man.
+In 1905, aged fourteen and measuring five feet with brown hair and grey eyes and a fresh complexion, he enlisted as an army bandsman with the Royal Inniskilling Fusiliers.
 By September 1909 he had deserted, only to re-join two months later.
 At the beginning of 1912 he deserted yet again, and was only found several months later when he was apprehended for a civilian theft.
-This time the army had had enough, and he was discharged.
+This time the army had had enough and he was discharged.